mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 Solution

+There is an error in the command line.

 ## Failed to parse command line option
 ```
 13:37:35.906 [main] ERROR c.johnlpage.mongosyphon.MongoSyphon:30 - Failed to parse command line options
 ```

 Solution

+There is an error in the command line options.

 ## Cannot find section named
 ```